Viktor45/race/SECURITY.md

 ## How to Report a Security Issue

-If you think you’ve found a security problem in **sub-filter**, please let us know right away!
+If you think you’ve found a security problem in **race**, please let us know right away!
 Use the official reporting page:
 https://github.com/Viktor45/race/security/advisories/new